Optimal designs for discrete choice models via graph Laplacians

 \subsection{Graph Laplacians and the Farris transform}

 We give a short introduction to graph Laplacians and the Farris transform.
-For an extensive treatment, see e.g.~\citet{devriendt2020} or Appendix~A in~\citet{REZ21}.\\ Let $ G=(V,E) $ be a simple undirected graph with vertex set $ V=\{1,\ldots,m\} $ and edge set $ E\subseteq V\times V $.
-Let $ W_{uv} $ denote positive edge weights on $ G $, associated with each edge $ uv\in E $.
+For an extensive treatment see e.g.~\citet{devriendt2020}.
+Let $ G=(V,E) $ be a simple undirected graph with vertex set $ V=\{1,\ldots,m\} $ and edge set $ E\subseteq V\times V $.
+Let $ W_{uv} $ denote positive edge weights on $ G $, associated with each edge $ uv\in E $, where $uv$ or $u,v$ denotes an edge formed by vertices $u$ and $v$.
 We say that non-edges have weight $ 0 $.
 The Laplacian matrix $ L $ of a weighted graph is defined as follows:

-where $ \text{adj}(u) $ denotes the set of vertices adjacent to $ u $.
-Therefore, the matrix $ L $ is a symmetric Z-matrix (i.e.~a symmetric matrix with non-positive non-diagonal entries) with row sums equal to $ 0 $. \begin{example} Given the weighted graph in Figure~\ref{fig:graph_ex} with positive edge weights $ W_{uv},\; uv\in E $.
+where $ \text{adj}(u) $ denotes the set of adjacent vertices of $u$.
+Then $L$ is a symmetric matrix with non-positive non-diagonal entries, a symmetric Z-matrix.
+Additionally the row sums are zero. \begin{example} Given the weighted graph in Figure~\ref{fig:graph_ex} with positive edge weights $ W_{uv},\; uv\in E $.

 The Laplacian matrix of this graph equals

 Note that $ L\mathbf{1}=\mathbf{0} $, i.e.~that the row- and column-sums vanish. \end{example}

 \begin{remark} For unweighted graphs, the combinatorial Laplacian matrix is the difference of the diagonal degree matrix $ D $ where $ D_{uu}=|\text{adj}(u)| $ and the adjacency matrix.
 This is equivalent to $ W_{uv}=1 $ for all $ uv\in E $ in the definition above. \end{remark} Let $ \mathbb{S}^{m-1} $ be the set of symmetric $ (m-1)\times (m-1) $-matrices.
 The Farris transform of a matrix $ A\in \mathbb{S}^{m-1} $ is a linear transformation resulting in the $m\times m$ matrix $\Gamma$ with entries